Statistics

 Birthdays

-Ross Gurney-Randall will be 59 - 2 credits, including Middle Aged Man in The Giggle
+Ross Gurney-Randall was 59 - 2 credits, including Middle Aged Man in The Giggle

 Ross Gurney-Randall was born in North London in 1965 and became a professional actor in 1994 and, later, a playwright.
 Theatre includes Mussolini: A One-Man Political Farce (RGR Edinburgh 2010), Follow Me (Guy Masterson & TTI Edinburgh 2007 – Winner: Herald Angel and Brighton Fringe Award) and Goering’s Defence (Guy Masterson – TTI, Edinburgh 2002), all of which he co-wrote.
 Other theatre includes A Midsummer Night’s Dream (Festival Shakespeare Co), Hamlet (Edinburgh ’96 & national tour, Vital Theatre), Moonlight Over India (Komedia Theatre) and The Greatest Hits of British History (National tour for Brighton Theatre Events).